opensearch-project/k-NN/benchmarks/osb/README.md

 4. Ingest data set into the cluster
 5. Refresh the index
 6. Run random queries against the cluster
+7. Run queries from data set against the cluster

 #### Parameters